pikaninja/PB-Bot/README.md

 argument... - Multiple arguments can be provided
 ```

 **Please do not run your own instance.** There is nothing stopping you from doing so, but please don't as this bot is difficult to setup.
+Instead, invite the hosted instance of the bot [here](https://discord.com/oauth2/authorize?client_id=719907834120110182&scope=bot&permissions=104189127)